Kenya seizes more smuggled ivory destined for Malaysia

 The seized consignment comprised 382 whole pieces and 62 cut pieces of ivory.
 Together with the ivory inside the container were unprocessed groundnuts.

-On Wednesday, officials seized 775 pieces of ivory weighing 1.3 metric tons, also at the port, hidden under fish and destined for Malaysia from Uganda.
+On Wednesday, officials seized 775 pieces of ivory weighing 1.3 tonnes, also at the port, hidden under fish and destined for Malaysia from Uganda.

 Poaching has risen in recent years across sub-Saharan Africa where well armed criminal gangs have killed elephants for tusks and rhinos for their horns that are often shipped to Asia for use in ornaments and medicines.